rhaps0dy/ts-baselines/README.md

 that tell you how to interpret it.
 These should be put in a folder, that will be passed as the `--dataset` flag.

-* Other notes about the models on GRUD-baseline
+* Other notes about the models on GRUD-baseline:
   * I split the training, test and validation sets randomly.
 Thus, sometimes it happens that a feature can have several categories, but it has none in the training set.